Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 # TCP (Transmission Control Protocol)
 - Connection and communication orientated and managed:
 	- Uses three-way handshake (`SYN -> SYN-ACK -> ACK`)
+	- Client has to sent SYN to server, Server sends back a SYN-ACK, client has to ACK.
+Any point in chain breaks, info cannot be transmitted.
+	-  Used to discard repeat packets, and resend lost ones.
+	- Both sides must have a common understanding of where the other is in the data stream
 - Reliable:
 	- Acknowledging and retransmission routes, and provides flow and congestion control.
 - Adjust sending rate over time to account for varying network conditions, like high congestion.